magazin

 Genetic predisposition

 If one parent suffers from atopic dermatitis or another atopic disease such as asthma or hay fever, the risk for the child is around 20-40%.
-If both parents are affected, the risk increases to 60-80%.
-However, the disease itself is not directly inherited, but rather the genetic predisposition to atopic reactions, which is why other atopic diseases can also occur.
+If both parents are affected, the risk increases to 60-80% .
+However, inheritance does not occur directly for the disease itself, but for the genetic predisposition to atopic reactions, which is why other atopic diseases can also occur.

 Disruption of the skin barrier

-The human skin is populated by a variety of microorganisms, such as bacteria and fungi, which normally live in a harmonious balance with each other and protect the skin from external influences such as allergens, bacteria and environmental factors.
+The human skin is populated by a variety of microorganisms, such as bacteria and fungi.
+These normally live in a harmonious balance with each other and protect the skin from external influences such as allergens, bacteria and environmental factors.

-In people with neurodermatitis, this balance is disturbed by a change in the composition of microorganisms.
+In people with atopic dermatitis, this balance is disturbed by a change in the composition of microorganisms .
 This disruption leads to increased water loss and makes the skin dry, cracked and prone to inflammation.
-This makes it easier for irritants to penetrate, leading to the typical symptoms of the disease.
+This allows irritants to penetrate more easily, leading to the typical symptoms of the disease.

 immune system

 The immune system is our body's defense system.
-In neurodermatitis, the immune system reacts excessively to environmental stimuli, which leads to increased production of IgE and other antibodies.
+In atopic dermatitis, the immune system reacts excessively to environmental stimuli , which leads to an increased production of IgE and other antibodies.

 This overreaction contributes significantly to the development of redness, inflammation and itching, which are characteristic of the disease.